Copyright © 2013-2015 Mantas Mikulėnas <firstname.lastname@example.org>

 message = bignum(p) . bignum(g) . bignum(pub_key)

-The client then sends the response consisting of its own DH public key, the IV, and the encrypted credentials.
+The client then sends the response consisting of its own DH public key, the authentication identity as a null-terminated string, and the encrypted password.
 Again, the public key is serialized as two bytes containing the length, followed by the key itself as a bignum.

-The server computes the same shared key from the DH parameters and client’s public key, and uses it to decrypt the username and password.
+The server computes the same shared key from the DH parameters and client’s public key, and uses it to decrypt the password.